AlexH89/bark/README.md

 To keep the story dog themed, there is also a limitation to variable names that can be used.
 Only dog breeds can be used as variable names and they come with a limited set of attributes that can be used and altered (with a few exceptions).
 These dog breeds can also come with unexpected quirks and behaviour, so be careful with choosing which one to use!

 Final need to know: Bimba and Pepon are names you will see often in the examples and tutorials.
-They are my wife's dogs — Bimba a really intelligent and hungry labrador, Pepon… nobody knows.
+They are my wife's dogs.
+Bimba a really intelligent and hungry labrador, Pepon… nobody knows.
 He is small, simple, but sweet.

 ---